-This blog focuses on my research in Detroit, but also more broadly on the intersections of industrial heritage, media, art, and material culture.
-I’m interested in how people have engaged with and thought about abandoned and derelict spaces throughout time.
+This blog focuses on my research in Detroit, but also more broadly on the intersections of (post)industrial heritage, media, art, and material culture.
+I’m interested in how people have engaged with and thought about vacant and derelict spaces throughout time.
 For example, you may see posts here that focus on ruin porn photography and urban exploration as alternative or ‘unauthorized’ ways of documenting and understanding the past.
-I also curate the “Ruinology” topic on Scoop.it and may write about content I’ve posted there.

 What is ‘Rust Belt Anthropology?’

 The term “Rust Belt” has been used since the 1980s to describe the formerly industrial cities and towns along the east coast and in the Great Lakes region of the United States (see map below).
 Though previously considered an offensive term, there’s a growing movement within the region that embraces it and seeks to recognize and celebrate the creativity and resilience with which postindustrial communities navigate change.

 An anthropology in and of the Rust Belt focuses on the region’s heritage and rich history of industry and innovation, as well as the challenges and issues many postindustrial communities currently face, such as blight and vacancy, population shifts, gentrification, environmental hazards and degradation, lack of economic opportunity and resources, the reduction in or suspension of basic public services, and widespread stereotyping and misrepresentation in the media.

 For some examples of anthropological work in this region, see the Anthropology by the Wire project in Baltimore, the Exit Zero Project in Southeast Chicago, and Alice Mah’s, Industrial Ruination, Community and Place:Landscapes and Legacies of Urban Decline (Mah is an urban sociologist, and this project explores and compares experiences of deindustrialization in three communities in North America, the UK, and Russia; you can watch an interview with her here).